 In this guide, we’ve outlined everything you need to know about the Michigan online poker industry, the sites likely to go live, the rules and more.
 We’ve also added reviews and links to all the top legal sites in the state.
 Basically, this is your one-stop-shop for all thing’s online poker in Michigan.

 Things were moving slow even before the pandemic stifled the progressive of Michigan’s gambling laws in 2020 and 2021, but the shutdown of businesses and services certainly didn't help.
 That being said, we finally received a launch date: January 22, 2021.
 With the first Michigan card rooms: PokerStars MI going live almost immediately and BETMGM MI going live less than two months later on March 22, 2021.
-Check back here regularly for updates, more poker operators entering this state, and the latest card room reviews.
+Check back here regularly for updates, more online poker operators entering this state, and the latest card room reviews.

 Legal online poker in Michigan is here, and with the rules and regulations being finalized, operators are currently lining up to grab a piece of the action.
 First, we saw PokerStars partner with the Little Traverse Bay Bands of Odawa Indians Gaming Authority.
 A deal which gave PokerStars and its sister sites, FoxBet and FanDuel access to the state.
 And so we saw PokerStars MI become the first online poker room to launch in the Wolverine state at the end of January 2021.
 You're able to play poker online on PokerStars in Michigan if you're 21+ and within state borders.

 Same with BetMGM poker MI, which launched at the end of March, 2021 after a lot of nail-biting.